Documentary editing: Electronic publication

 Electronic publication allows documentary editors the fidelity of facsimiles, but without the added printing cost.
 Further, as the archivist David Ferriero observed, electronic publication relieves library access services of the burden of reshelving heavy volumes.

 The transition to electronic publication began when the United States National Archives commissioned a study on digital preservation in 1984.
 The report, which was delivered in 1991, focused on the potential for publication via digital optical media, such as CD-ROM.
 The technical standards recommended in the report were used in early electronic documentary editing projects.

 As of the early 2010s, TEI format is preferred for electronic publication because of its extensibility and interoperability with other publishing tools.

 Academic role

 Documentary editing is foundational to modern historic scholarship.
 Primary sources are, after an editing project, both accessible and understandable to broader audience.
 A publication can serve to illustrate an historic field, drawing interest to a topic.

-Documentary editing also serves pedagogical function.
-Document based questions, common in secondary school history classes, draw upon edited documents to measure student skills at historic analysis.
+Documentary editing also serves a pedagogical function.
+Document-based questions, common in secondary school history classes, draw upon edited documents to measure student skills at historic analysis.
 Editing may also offer undergraduates an opportunity at historic research.